leebyron/til/entries/radiate intent.md

 know it to be.
 If you're wrong or get flak for the costs: ask forgiveness; you acted in good faith.

-This good advice is missing one critical thing: _radiating intent_.
+This good advice is missing one critical thing: _radiating intent_[^2].

+[^2]:
+    This idea of clearly stating intent was popularized by L. David Marquet who in his book ["Turn the Ship Around!"][turn the ship around] suggests that giving intent, not instructions, gives control and creates leaders.

 ![intention is telling not asking](../media/222f597868763d3e.svg)